Principal Investigator – Professor David Knowles

 Christopher Truman is Professor of Solid Mechanics at the University of Bristol.
 His research interests are primarily focussed on measuring and modelling residual stress, and fracture of structural materials.

-He has led many large projects in residual stress measurement and related research for over 20 years over the years, including the Bristol-EDF High Temperature Centre, EPSRC UK-India civil nuclear projects, EPSRC Supergen projects, and is currently working with the NDA, MOD, and NNL.
+He has led many large projects in residual stress measurement and related research for over 20 years over the years, including the Bristol-EDF High Temperature Centre which he now leads, EPSRC UK-India civil nuclear projects, EPSRC Supergen projects, and is currently working with the NDA, MOD, and NNL.

 Co-Investigator – Professor Paul Wilcox